 In China, branding is everything.
 It’s a must-do to gain the trust of your customers.
-The first step to climb the success ladder.
+The first step to climbing the success ladder.

 The exclusive one.

-A good way to proceed, where the brand controls the distribution process.
+A good way to proceed is where the brand controls the distribution process.
 You deal directly with distributors, agents, and resellers.
-It gives you: own registration and strong branding.
+It gives you: your own registration and strong branding.

-- Registration: brands need legal presence in China and certification of the products.
+- Registration: brands need a legal presence in China and certification of the products.